Metal Powders for Flame Spray, HVAF, HVOF and Plasma:

 Pure Metals, Alloys and Others

-Used in a wide variety of applications ranging from simple bonding layers for thermally sprayed oxide coatings to functional coatings that provide effective protection against corrosion – even in extreme conditions.
+Used in a wide variety of applications ranging from simple bonding layers for thermally sprayed oxide coatings to functional coatings that provide effective protection against corrosion – Contact us to discuss our Metal Powder range.